An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds

 \subsubsection{Admissible arc slides}

 Take an adapted system of generators $A$ for an $n$-component link $L$, lying inside a surface $S$.

 We define admissible arc slide, a move that change $A=\{a_1,...,a_i,...,a_j,a_{2g+l+k-2}\}$ into $A'=\{...,a_i+a_j,...,a_j,...\}$; where $a_j$ is not a distinguished arc and one of the endpoints of $a_i$ and $a_j$ are adjacent, like in Figure \ref{Admissible}.
 We can prove the following proposition. \begin{prop} Let us consider two open book decompositions $(B,\pi,A_i)$, compatible with the Legendrian link $L\hookrightarrow(M,\xi)$.
-Then, after a finite number of admissible arc slides and isotopies on $A_i$, the open books coincide. \end{prop} We need two preliminary lemmas. \begin{lemma} An admissible arc slide, from $A$ to $A'$, can be inverted.
+Then, after a finite number of admissible arc slides and isotopies on $A_i$, the open books coincide. \end{prop} We need three preliminary lemmas.
+We recall that, according to the definition in Subsection \ref{subsection:reduced}, we have $A=A^1\sqcup A^2\sqcup A^3$, where $A^1$ is the set of distinguished arcs, the set $A^3$ contains only living arcs and the arcs in $A^2$ can be either dead or alive. \begin{lemma} An admissible arc slide, from $A$ to $A'$, can be inverted.